slideflow/slideflow/docs/_sources/index.rst.txt

 Slideflow includes tools for efficient whole-slide image processing, easy and highly customizable model training with uncertainty quantification (UQ), and a number of functional tools to assist with analysis and interpretability, including predictive heatmaps, mosaic maps, GANs, saliency maps, and more.
 It is built with both `Tensorflow/Keras <https://www.tensorflow.org/>`_ and `PyTorch <https://pytorch.org>`_ backends, with fully cross-compatible TFRecord data storage.

-The ``slideflow`` package includes a ``Project`` class to help coordinate project organization and supervise execution of the pipeline.
-This documentation starts with a high-level overview of the pipeline, and will include examples of how to perform common tasks using the ``Project`` class.
-We also provide several tutorials with examples of how Slideflow can be used on your own data.
+This documentation starts with a high-level overview of the pipeline and includes examples of how to perform common tasks using the ``Project`` helper class.
+We also provide several tutorials with examples of how Slideflow can be used and extended for additional functionality.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Introduction

    installation